anaclumos/kakaotalk.nix/README.md

 # KakaoTalk Nix Flake

-This repository packages the Windows version of **KakaoTalk** for Linux using Wine.
-The flake provides a wrapper that sets up a Wine prefix, configures fonts and locale for Korean support and then launches KakaoTalk.
+This repository packages the Windows version of **KakaoTalk** for NixOS.

 ```nix
 {